Unai Gómez: Athletic Bilbao

-Gómez was promoted to the reserves on 10 July 2022, and made his first appearance for the side on 28 August by coming on as a second-half substitute for Ewan Urain in a 2–1 Primera Federación home loss against CF La Nucía.
-He scored his first goals for the B-side on 29 January 2023, netting a brace in a 3–0 home win over UD Logroñés.
+Gómez was promoted to the reserves on 10 July 2022, and made his first appearance for the side on 28 August by coming on as a second-half substitute for Ewan Urain in a 2–1 Primera Federación home loss against La Nucía.
+He scored his first goals for the B-side on 29 January 2023, netting a brace in a 3–0 home win over Logroñés.

 In the summer of 2023, he was one of the players chosen to do the preseason with the senior squad, where he was one of the most outstanding performers.
 In addition, within the first few minutes of his first friendly match as a starter, he scored a goal against Celtic.
-On 12 August 2023, he made his full La Liga debut at San Mamés in a defeat against Real Madrid.
-On 27 August he scored his first professional goal to seal a 4–2 victory against Real Betis.
+On 12 August 2023, he made his full La Liga debut at the San Mamés in a defeat against Real Madrid.
+On 27 August, he scored his first professional goal to seal a 4–2 victory against Real Betis.
 On 20 October, he renewed his contract with Athletic until June 2028.
-On 20 December he scored with a header following a save by Álvaro Valles, to secure a 1–0 victory over UD Las Palmas in the 94th minute.
+On 20 December, he scored with a header following a save by Álvaro Valles, to secure a 1–0 victory over Las Palmas in the 94th minute.

+Udinese

+On 8 July 2026, Serie A club Udinese announced the signing of Gómez on a five-year contract.

 International career

-On March 15, 2024, he was called up by under-21 coach Santi Denia for two qualifying matches for the Under-21 European Championship against Slovakia and Belgium.
+On 15 March 2024, Gómez was called up by under-21 coach Santi Denia for two qualifying matches for the Under-21 European Championship against Slovakia and Belgium.